 Tips to Reduce Use of Disposable Plastic At

-We have the pleasure of having Beth Terry, author of the Blog and Book: Plastic-Free: How I Kicked the Plastic Habit and How You Can Too as part of our camp.
-She has compiled a list of tips to help you reduce plastic at Burning Man!
+We have the pleasure of having Beth Terry, author of the Blog and Book: Plastic-Free: How I Kicked the Plastic Habit and How You Can Too as an Earth Guardian.
+She compiled a list of tips to help you reduce plastic at Burning Man!

 Here are our first 10 Tips!